allanlealluz/Shadow_OF_Condor/README.md

 # Shadow of Condor

-## A Real-time Chat RPG Integrated with Firebase Database
+## A Real-time Chat RPG Integrated with Firebase Database and MySql

 This project is a real-time chat role-playing game (RPG) system that uses PHP, JavaScript, and Bootstrap for the design.
 The system is integrated with a Firebase database to store and manage game data.